 For most people, it is a bit of a culture shock coming to Denmark.
 Read more about the Danish culture including some humorous insights from other expats.

-I hope that these denmark general information facts have helped you learn a little more about where you are either moving to or where you plan to vacation.
-Here are some links to more Denmark general information and of course you will find plenty of other valuable expat information on FYI Denmark, including denmark general information for expats on finding work, housing, education, and much, much more.
+You will find plenty of other valuable expat information on FYI Denmark, including denmark general information for expats on finding work, housing, education, and much, much more.

 If you are ready to get started as an expat in Denmark, start with the getting started guide.